touchthesun/study-notes/docs/gcp-arch-practice-exam.md

     - global replication of relational data
     - storing petabytes of data

-11. Which of the following GCP Services is a columnar database which is meant to serve as an Analytics Data Warehouse?
+11. What service provides the ability to Design, Secure, Publish, Analyze, Monitor, and Monetize APIs?

-A: BigQuery
+A: Apigee

 12. Which Cloud Service provides features to visually explore, scrub, clean, and prepare structured and unstructured data?